ferrous-systems/rust-training/README.md

 This is free workshop material produced by Ferrous Systems for trainings.
 See our [ferrous-systems.com/training](https://ferrous-systems.com/training) for more details or a custom quote.

-The material is created with people with zero Rust experience but with a programming background in mind.
+The material is created with people for zero Rust experience but with a programming background in mind.

 Ferrous Systems offers a large Rust curriculum for both beginner and advanced Rust developers.